Fresh homemade scones sound so decadent and may seem a tad bit intimidating to make. But, I assure you that these coconut scones are so easy!

-Crinkly coconut scones hit on all the ‘it’ factors when you take each bite!
+Looking for a biscuit like scone recipe?
+Then these crinkly coconut scones hit on all the ‘it’ factors when you take each bite!
 There’s a little bit of crunch.
 There’s the tender flakiness of the scones.
 And, then there’s a subtle sweetness that makes this scone perfect with hot tea or coffee!

-Now, if you want the more traditional scone look, then simply sprinkle some flour on your clean working surface and shape the dough and flatten it into about a one and a half to two inch big round ‘pancake’, then cut your scone wedges and bake.
+Now, if you DO want the more traditional scone look, then simply sprinkle some flour on your clean working surface and shape the dough and flatten it into about a one and a half to two inch big round ‘pancake’, then cut your scone wedges and bake.

-To keep these scones more on the crispy side, don’t cover completely in an air tight container.
-If you put in a plastic bag, leave it somewhat open.
+If you want to preserve some crunch, put in a plastic bag, but leave it somewhat open.
 These scones will keep for about 24 hours and be real good.
 You’re on your own if longer than 48 hours.
 I’ve topped ours with a homemade quick and easy blueberry lemon sauce, but you can drizzle with honey, use your favorite jam or jelly, whipped cream, cream cheese, mascarpone or whatever!

 Here’s another of my amazing scone recipes: Pineapple Rosemary Scones! xoxo ~ally